 - certain medications, such as steroids that treat inflammatory conditions

-- LDL cholesterol: This is known as bad cholesterol because it builds up in the arteries and can lead to heart attack or stroke.
-Lipoproteins are molecules that carry cholesterol through the blood.
+- LDL cholesterol: This so-called bad cholesterol builds up in the arteries and can cause a heart attack or stroke.

-- HDL cholesterol: This is called good cholesterol because it moves LDL cholesterol out of the arteries to the liver.
+- HDL cholesterol: This so-called good cholesterol moves LDL cholesterol out of the arteries to the liver.

 - Triglycerides: These are the most common fats in the body.
-If high levels are combined with either high LDL levels or low HDL levels, a person may be at increased risk of heart attack or stroke.
+If high levels occur alongside either high LDL levels or low HDL levels, a person may be at increased risk of a heart attack or stroke.

-Familial hypercholesterolemia (FH) is a genetic condition that a person can inherit from mutated genes.
-They can get the gene from either or both of their parents.
-The condition can result in high cholesterol levels.
+Familial hypercholesterolemia (FH) is a genetic condition that a person can inherit from one or both parents.
+It can cause high cholesterol levels.

 Age and sex

 In general, as a person gets older, their risk of having unhealthy cholesterol levels increases.